jialuechen/strats/README.md

 + Multiple choices for data sources for backtesting.
 + Full Integration with TA-Lib.
 + Asynchronous architecture for running market events.
-+ PostgreSQL for storing data.
++ Compatible with PostgreSQL for storing data.
 + Easy to work with other scientific or machine learning libraries to build your own strategy.

 ## Required Software
-+ Latest Interactive Brokers Trader Workstation or IB Gateway(If you want to try paper/live trading)
++ Latest Interactive Brokers Trader Workstation or IB Gateway(If you want to try paper/live trading).
+Make sure the API port is enabled.
 + PostgreSQL Server

 ## Required Third-Party Python Library